dobesv/dobesv.github.com/about.markdown

 [The Four Agreements](http://www.toltecspirit.com/) when it comes to understanding and defining integrity.
 When you treat your word with honor and respect anything is possible.

+Authenticity I also consider important.
+TODO: More about this.

 Freedom is my second maxim - I don't like to control other or be controlled.
 I seek to always have a freedom of choice and to offer others the same.